 Being a smaller dog, a full-grown Lancashire Heeler only requires one bowl of food per day, or two smaller bowls twice daily.
 Make sure as a dog owner to adapt to your dog’s eating tendencies.

 Also, be careful that it does not over eat and put on extra weight which can cause its health to degrade.

 Make sure to provide your pet with a high-quality brand of dog food, mixing in the dry with canned, if possible.

 Although this breed has an affinity for people food, this should be limited since it can cause vitamin and mineral imbalance and other health issues.

 How Much Exercise Does The Lancashire Heeler Need?

-The Lancashire Heeler is an extremely active dog which requires a high level of daily exertion for a healthy and content existence.
+The Lancashire Heeler is an extremely active dog that requires a high level of daily exertion for a healthy and content existence.

 In addition to taking walks, it also enjoys playing outdoors so it can quench its desires to chew, dig, chase, retrieve and herd.

-Awareness of your pet’s surrounding environment in order to prevent heat and cold-related illnesses is recommended.
+Awareness of your pet’s surrounding environment to prevent heat and cold-related illnesses is recommended.

-Although it is a breed which can handle most non-extreme weather conditions, proper and regular monitoring is always a good idea.
+Although it is a breed that can handle most non-extreme weather conditions, proper and regular monitoring is always a good idea.